 Capital is essential for most entrepreneurs since it helps them turn their concepts into profitable ventures.
 These funds can be allocated for several purposes, including initial expenditures such as product development costs, marketing expenses, personnel expenses, and other operational costs.
 This is one of the primary reasons for business fundraising.

-2. Expansion And Scaling
+2. Expansion and Scaling

 Scaling operations, opening new locations, investing in advanced technologies, or entering new markets may require more resources, even for established businesses.
 Small business fundraising can be a good way to secure funds that are crucial if you want your business to grow without draining your existing cash reserves.

-3. Research And Development (R&D)
+3. Research and Development (R&D)

 For many years now, it’s become a common thing in various industries, technology, or pharmaceuticals mostly, that new ideas have to be put into use after extensive research and development.
 The cost of R&D is usually high.
 Hence, most firms depend on investors or a business fundraiser for financing this venture.